+www.walsall.gov.uk/index/environment/planning/unitary_development_plan.ht

-www.walsall.gov.uk/index/environment/planning/unitary development plan.htm Policies that have been saved and not replaced by the BCCS remain part of the development plan.
-However, in such cases the NPPF says "due weight should be given to relevant policies in existing plans according to their degree of consistency with this framework (the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given)".
+Policies that have been saved and not replaced by the BCCS remain part of the development plan.
+The NPPF states "due weight should be given to relevant policies in existing plans according to their degree of consistency with this framework (the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given)".